-Your dog needs to see his crate as his new safe den — a place where he can feel secure when he is alone, so you should never force him to get inside.
+As mentioned a few times already, your dog needs to see his crate as his new safe den, a place where he can feel secure when he’s alone.
+So you should never force him to get inside.

-Here are a couple more tips on how to introduce your dog to his crate:
+Here are a few more tips on how to introduce your dog to his crate, the right way.

-Quick Tip: Using a Crate for Dog Separation Anxiety at Night
+How to Use a Crate for Dog Separation Anxiety at Night?

-If you are trying to stop your dog’s separation anxiety, do not let him sleep with you in your bed, as it will only increase his dependence on you.
+If you’re trying to stop your dog’s separation anxiety, the last thing you want to do is let him sleep with you in the same bed.
+Not surprisingly, this will only increase his dependence on you.

-When your dog got used to sleeping in his bed, slowly move it away from you until your it is on the other side of the room.
-If you want, you can even try to set the crate outside of your bedroom, but do it gradually.
+When your dog is used to sleeping in his crate, slowly move it away from you until it’s on the other side of the room.